palcts/Educamote/README.md

 ##  Demo using APK

-You can find a built in Debug APK [callforcode.mybluemix.net](http://callforcode.mybluemix.net/)
+You can find a built in Debug APK [Android App](https://github.com/palcts/Educamote/blob/master/Assets/ios/v0%20app-debug%20.apk)

 ## Built with